 Driving while intoxicated (DWI) does not only include alcohol, but drugs as well.
 Driving while intoxicated on controlled substances or any drugs that may impair one’s driving ability is illegal.
 The most common non-prescription drug seen on the road besides alcohol is marijuana.
 Since marijuana possession in Texas is mostly banned (exc. medical marijuana), driving while intoxicated on marijuana may be condemned harsher than driving while intoxicated on alcohol, since it includes the illegal use of the drug.
 Consult with criminal defense attorney immediately if you are charged with a marijuana DWI.

 A marijuana DWI accusation can lead to a severe penalty including time in jail.
 While alcohol only based DWIs have an exact measure for intoxication that impairs driving (0.08 BAC or higher), no such measures have been established for marijuana.
-Do not bewildered, you are not alone.
+You are not alone.
 Instead, you want to assure a strong legal defense team by your side when navigating the criminal prosecution procedure.

-Our attorneys at The Gonzalez Law Group, PLLC have handled countless of DWI cases involving marijuana.
+Our attorneys have handled countless of DWI cases involving marijuana.
 We have worked effortlessly to eliminate or reduce charges for many of our clients and can do the same for you.
 As soon as we take your case to our hands, we work rapidly to assure you and your family may resume your normal lives again.

 Marijuana DWI Information Center